nhsconnect/prm-practice-migration-staging/guide/Training.md

 * If possible, draft in additional support/cover so that there is dedicated people/time for training on the new solution

-* Remember to include staff who may work remotely / away from the Practice building on training
+* Remember to include staff who may work remotely / away from the practice building on training

-* Supplier trainers tend to follow fixed training plans so make sure to agree upfront what the Practice needs are and whether you want to deviate from the planned agenda.
+* Supplier trainers tend to follow fixed training plans so make sure to agree upfront what the practice needs are and whether you want to deviate from the planned agenda.

 * Arrange pre-cutover training as close to the cutover date as you can for training information retention